JetBrains/kotlin/spec-docs/annotation-options.md

 ## Inherited and Documented

-These two options have ratehr unclear value, and we do not supprt them in Kotlin.
+These two are of rather unclear value, and we do not support them in Kotlin.
 One can use platform-specific annotations to express them.

 ## Appendix.
 Definition of kotlin.annotation